Hosted by Tom Purvis!

 When: Saturday, June 9, 2018 – 6:30AM.

-Start: Riders meeting at 6:00 AM on G Street just south of 1st (in front of Cafe Dawn), rolling at 6:30 AM sharp!
+Start: Riders meeting at 6:00 AM at [location to be determined], rolling at 6:30 AM sharp!

 Finish: Whenever you arrive back in town you will sign in at [location to be determined]

 The Base Loop will go up Lenhardy to the intersection with McGee Gulch, down McGee to Hwy 24 to a straight crossing and up the Mushroom Gulch Road, up the Castle Rock Gulch Road, crossing Bassam Park to Aspen Ridge.
 Here is a cue sheet for the base loop from BV to Salida in pdf format.